IgniteUI/indigo-design-docfx/en/patterns/form.md

 <img class="responsive-img" src="../images/form_demo.png" srcset="../images/form_demo@2x.png 2x" />

-The Form Pattern provides various forms for some of the most common application scenarios such as: Login and Registration, Booking, Address, Payment, and New, allowing the user to add content.
-All these come with the styling flexibility provided by the Input, Checkbox, Button, Hyperlink, and Text elements that constitute the layout.
+The Form Pattern provides various forms for some of the most common application scenarios such as: Login and Registration, Booking, Address, Payment, Contacts, Feedback, Search, Shipping, Subscription, Authentication and New, allowing the user to add content.
+All these come with the styling flexibility provided by the Inputs, Checkboxes, Radio Groups, Buttons, and Hyperlinks that constitute the layout.

-## Log In and Registration Forms
+## Log In, Registration and Authentication Forms

 The Log In Forms come in a "simpler" layout with meaningful content and actions, as well as, a more elaborate layout with additional actions for social login.